meshcloud/meshcloud-docs/docs/meshstack.azure.landing-zones.md

 This flag allows you to use a User Assigned Managed Identity instead of the standard System Assigned Managed identity during the assignment of your blueprint.
 For more details on their differences, refer to the [Azure Documentation](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview#how-does-the-managed-identities-for-azure-resources-work)).

-Currently we only recommend to use this flag only if you want to create resources that require permissions outside of the meshcloud managed subscription.
+Currently we only recommend to use this flag if you want to create resources that require permissions outside of the meshcloud managed subscription.
 A good example is if you want to connect a meshcloud managed subscription to a central log workspace.
 In order to do this, you require permissions in both the meshcloud managed subscription and the subscription your central Log Workspace App resides in.

 **Please note**: meshcloud automatically handles permissions in the subscription the Blueprint is assigned to, but permissions outside of that cannot be handled and have to be setup by yourself.